schuyler4/listeverything/README.md

-this is listeverything this it is a site were you list everythingxs
+this is listeverything this it is a site were you list everything